jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 Will our hero reach it first, or will the enemy?
 We in the audience, like extras in the story, hold our breath because the story’s society is controlled not by desires, opinions, or rules, but by which character holds the tools.
 The wielder is the victor.
 The victor writes the rules.
 It’s the lesson that we the people need to learn for ourselves.
 It’s the only way we’ll stop being extras and start being player god protagonists inside a Digital Age civilization.

-## Put Down the Remote, It Controls You
+## Put Down the Remote, It Controls You - to reach for the tools, we have to drop the phantoms

 We live under the rules of red/blue society.
 We let these rules they control us.
 We shouldn't.
 I'll show you why.